By Blake Ng — 20 Jul 2020

 These are paid services, however they could save you a lot of time.
 These services help you collect reviews of your business, whether it’d be from customers directly or third party sites.
 They then collate and share the reviews across all the platforms you’d like to be seen on.
 Some services also help you respond to reviews, good or bad.

 Awesome!
 You know where to focus on with regard to reviews.
 Now all you need to do is generate a steady stream of great online reviews, here’s how you can do it.
 If you need help managing negative reviews, you can read about our 4 steps to handling bad reviews here.

 If you’re already connected with Rezdy, you can set up automated emails to be sent out after your guest has completed the tour.
 In these emails, ask for a review for your tour and activities business.
 It’s an easy way to set up a steady flow of customer reviews.
 If you’re not yet connected to Rezdy, don’t worry!
-You can start a 21-day free trial today.
+You can book a free demo or start a 21-day free trial today.